top of page

 Please get the book "Muscle and Shovel by Michael Shank."

-We will be giving this book to the new converts, to further ground them after they have studied with us (first) on NT principles.
+We will be giving this book to the new converts, after initially grounding them in classes, to further ground them after they have studied with us (first) on NT principles.
 The teachers need to be familiar with this content.

 New converts I've given this book to have been helped by this book.
 I have had some with tears in their eyes say how much this Bible-based book has helped them in the study of the Word.